-The 2020 FDA Drug Shortages Task Force report identified several challenges related to these issues.
-The report noted that consolidation of group purchasing organizations (GPOs) resulted in the four largest GPOs accounting for approximately 90 percent of all medical supplies in the U.S., adding that as a result of this growing consolidation, GPOs are able to exert control over the market and "...have been able to negotiate low prices, especially for multi-source generics."
-With manufacturers unable to raise prices or compete with other manufacturers seeking to gain market share, this often results in a "race to the bottom" where manufacturers sell a drug at or below cost.
-This is a contributing factor to unfavorable pricing dynamics that discourage manufacturers by limiting their profitability:
+The FDA report noted that consolidation of group purchasing organizations (GPOs) resulted in the four largest GPOs accounting for approximately 90 percent of all medical supplies in the U.S., adding that as a result of this growing consolidation, GPOs are able to exert control over the market and "...have been able to negotiate low prices, especially for multi-source generics."6 With manufacturers unable to raise prices or compete with other manufacturers seeking to gain market share, this often results in a "race to the bottom" where manufacturers sell a drug at or below cost.
+As the report states, this is a contributing factor to unfavorable pricing dynamics that discourage manufacturers by limiting their profitability:

-"When market conditions limit manufacturers' profitability, they reduce a firm's motivation to maintain a presence in, or enter the market for older prescription drugs, and to invest in manufacturing quality and redundant capacity.
+When market conditions limit manufacturers' profitability, they reduce a firm's motivation to maintain a presence in, or enter the market for older prescription drugs, and to invest in manufacturing quality and redundant capacity.
 Manufacturers of older generic drugs, in particular, face intense price competition, uncertain revenue streams, and high investment requirements, all of which limit potential returns.
-Current contracting practices contribute to a 'race to the bottom' in pricing."
+Current contracting practices contribute to a 'race to the bottom' in pricing.